apiaryio/dredd/docs/hooks.md

 The `Machines > Machines collection > Get Machines` is the name of a transaction which you can use in your hooks.
 The same approach works also for Swagger documents.

-See [Hooks JavaScript API Reference](#hooks-javascript-api-reference) for broader information of how is it used.

 ## Types of Hooks

 Dredd supports following types of hooks: